kathysledge/smig/docs/examples/ai-embeddings.md

 ## The schema

-Here's the complete schema for a semantic search system with documents, embeddings, and search functions:
+Here’s the complete schema for a semantic search system with documents, embeddings, and search functions:

 ```typescript
 import {